 0.2cm

 \begin{remark} \Cref{intensity} means that the measurement model \eqref{algorithm1} covers both cases with additive and multiplicative measurtment/communication noises.
-Here, $\{\sigma_{ji}, i,j\in\mathcal{V}\}$ are intensity coefficients of multiplicative noises, and $\{b_{ji}, i,j\in\mathcal{V}\}$ are those of additive noises.
-Noisy measurement/communication between nodes studied here is motivated in practice through quantized communication, dithered or logarithmic quantization (\cite{SKar,SKar1,Doan, DimosV}).
-Specifically, distributed parameter estimation with dithered quantization, which leads to additive communication noises, was studied in \cite{SKar}.
-Multiplicative noises appear in consensus with quantized measurements of relative states in \cite{DimosV}.
-When the logarithmic quantization is used, the quantized measurement of $x_{j}(k)-x_{i}(k)$ by agent $i$ is given by $z_{ji}(k)=x_{j}(k)-x_{i}(k)+(x_{j}(k)-x_{i}(k))\xi_{ji}(k)$, where the quantization uncertainty $\xi_{ji}(k)$ can be regarded as white noises in the stochastic framework (\cite{Carli}). \end{remark}
+Dithered quantization in distributed parameter estimation leads to additive communication noises (\cite{SKar}).
+If the logarithmic quantization is used, then the quantized measurement of $x_{j}(k)-x_{i}(k)$ by agent $i$ is given by $x_{j}(k)-x_{i}(k)+(x_{j}(k)-x_{i}(k))\xi_{ji}(k)$, where $\xi_{ji}(k)$ can be regarded as the white noise (\cite{Carli}).